SSWConsulting/SSW.Rules.Content/rules/return-on-investment/rule.md

 guid: f994dab2-2982-45fa-afb1-72610bdd780a
 ---

 When speaking with a colleague they might assign you a task.
 Then you start to action the task, even though you're aware of a better way to go about it.
-This situation is a problem as you can end up spending more money than was necessary.
+This situation is a problem, as you can end up spending more money than was necessary.

 <!--endintro-->

-When you become aware of the problem, it is important to raise it and let your colleague know that there is a way to get better ROI - Return on Investment.
+When you become aware of the problem, it is important to raise it and let your colleague know that there is a way to get better Return on Investment (ROI).

 It is a simple calculation of Business Value ÷ Effort.